21 children, 2 adults killed in fire at Malaysian school

 When emergency responders first arrived on the scene, "almost 90% of the building was already on fire," a Fire and Rescue department official told reporters.

-Two adults also died in the the blaze, while two other victims remain in a critical condition.
+Two adults also died in the the blaze, while four other victims suffered serious injuries.

 "The firemen could hear cries for help from inside the building," spokesman Soiman Jahid said.
 "The first team from (the) fire station managed to save five of the children from the lower level."